Thursday, May 30, 2013

 Starring: Vince Vaughn, Ben Stiller, Christine Taylor, Rip Torn, Alan Tudyk, Justin Long, Stephen Root

 Sure we've seen the story a million times.
 A team of misfits band together and rise up to defeat their evil nemeses in the big game.
 This has been done in baseball, football, basketball, hockey, etc., but dodge ball?
 Dodge Ball: A True Underdog Story is very funny because it skewers sports movie cliches while actually making the playground game interesting as a team game.
-I played dodge ball in gym class when I was in roughly 3rd grade, but I don't recall it being this complex.
+I played dodge ball in gym class when I was in third grade, but I don't recall it being this complex.

 Vince Vaughn stars as Pete Lafleur, a lazy gym owner who doesn't keep any financial records and doesn't even bother charging monthly dues to the gym's five members.
 To him, the second and third or even fourth request to pay the gym's mortgage are mere guidelines.
 His gym is called Average Joe's and its members are loyal goofballs.
 Maybe that's because he doesn't charge them to use his gym.
 "If I don't set expectations, I find I can never be disappointed," is Pete's motto.
 He tries to impress the bank's beautiful financial auditor Kate (Taylor) with this line.
 She can't make any headway trying to sort out the pile of papers that passes for his financial records.